bestwoody/tics-script/ch-connector/dev-on-ch.md

     * If there are removed or relocated files, we should delete it in `delta/...` manually, before Committing
 * Make sure: do NOT commit modifications in `clickhouse` submodule

-## Merge from official repo
+## Merge from official repository
 * `repo/ch-connector> ./clickhouse-reset.sh`
     * Remove modifications in `clickhouse` submodule
 * `repo/ch-connector> git pull ...`
-    * Update `clickhouse` submodule from official remote repo
+    * Update `clickhouse` submodule from official remote repository
 * `repo/ch-connector> git add clickhouse && git commit -m "..."`
     * Commit submodule updates
 * `repo/ch-connector> ./delta-apply.sh`